mrchenguozheng/my-portfolio-nextjs-decapcms/public/content/posts/building-a-markdown-blog-in-next-js-with-decap-cms-a-comprehensive-guide.md

 ### Let's break down the code.

-Importing Required Modules
+*Importing Required Modules*

 ```tsx
 import { useEffect } from "react";
 import Head from "next/head";
 ```

-The code begins by importing necessary modules. `useEffect` from React is a hook that allows us to perform side effects in functional components, such as initializing authentication when the component mounts. from Next.js is used `Head` to manage the document head, allowing us to set meta tags, titles, and scripts essential for our application.
+The code begins by importing necessary modules. `useEffect` from React is a hook that allows us to perform side effects in functional components, such as initializing authentication when the component mounts. `Head` from Next.js is used to manage the document head, allowing us to set meta tags, titles, and scripts essential for our application.

 ### Defining the Netlify Identity Interface